 Because The Music Place is committed to value the uniqueness of each child, we have always taught to the needs of the child rather than to the style or ease of the instructor.
 It is this philosophy that drives us to develop new curricula and to look for new ways to enhance our effectiveness in helping every child feel special regardless of perceived limitations.

 We have taught and loved students with hearing and visual impairments, speech and communication delays as well as children struggling with issues affecting their physical, social and emotional development such as depression, hyperactivity, and multiple physical disabilities.
 Why?
 Because music unites kids’ hearts, is a universal healer, AND because it is our great delight to help these precious students unwrap the gift of music inside of them.

 GOALS of MUSIC THERAPY

-In both private and small group settings, Music Therapy uses clinically-based, creative musical interactions to support your child’s development towards IEP goals and objectives in the following areas:
+At The Music Place, we care about the WHOLE child.
+In both private and small group settings, Music Therapy uses clinically-based, creative musical interactions to support your child's development towards IEP goals and objectives in the following areas:

 COGNITIVE: building pre-academic/academic skills, increasing attention span, enhancing memory, following directions